ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

   al.,â€œBLEU: A Method for Automatic Evaluation of Machine Translationâ€?
 (2002), <https://aclanthology.org/P02-1040/>.

-- A follow-up study disproving BLEUâ€™s high correlation with human
+- A follow-up study disproving BLEU's high correlation with human
   evaluations: Chris Callison-Burch, Miles Osborne, and Philipp Koehn, â€œRe-Evaluating the Role of BLEU in Machine Translation Researchâ€?
   (2006), <https://aclanthology.org/E06-1032/>.